 Southbank Centre was named Overall Winner - Small Employer of the Year at the enei Awards 2017 in recognition of our efforts in building a truly representative workforce.
 Southbank Centre also won the award for most Representative Workforce, demonstrating the success of our diversity strategy.

-In 2017, we were named one of the Times Top 50 Employers for Women for the third year in a row.
-We also won two awards at BITC’s Workplace Gender Equality Awards 2016 - the Engaging Women award and the Game Changer award.
+In 2018, we were named one of the Times Top 50 Employers for Women for the fourth year in a row.
+We have also been named in BITC's Best Employers for Race list.
+We also won two awards at BITC’s Workplace Gender Equality Awards 2016 – the Engaging Women award and the Game Changer award.

 We are proud supporters of the Ban the Box campaign which seeks to create fair opportunities for ex-offenders.
 We do not request information about unspent criminal convictions on our application forms, in order to remove a barrier which prevents ex-offenders from applying for roles.